yguitton/training-material/topics/single-cell/tutorials/scrna-case_basic-pipeline/tutorial.md

 >
 {: .details}

-{% include _includes/cyoa-choices.html option1="Import History on EU server" option2="Zenodo" option3="SCXA" default="Import-History-on-EU-server"
+{% include _includes/cyoa-choices.html option1="Import History on EU server" option2="Zenodo" option3="SCXA" default="Import History on EU server"
        text="If you're on the EU server, (if your usegalaxy has an **EU** anywhere in the URL), then the quickest way to Get the Data for this tutorial is via importing a history.
 Otherwise, you can also import from Zenodo - it just might take a moment longer if you're in a live course and everyone is importing the same dataset at the same time!
 The SCXA is specifically for learners who are focusing on *Reusing public data*, so are not beginners." %}

 <div class="Import-History-on-EU-server" markdown="1">